In This Article

 All these examples are examples of defensiveness because instead of at least considering what your spouse is saying to you, you immediately go into attack mode.

-When your spouse attempts to talk to you about something that you are doing wrong, don’t immediately go on attack mode.
+Prevent this from being your marital problem (solution): When your spouse attempts to talk to you about something that you are doing wrong, don’t immediately go on attack mode.
+Instead, PAUSE.

 Pause, and consider what you are hearing.
 What your spouse is telling you isn’t an attack on your entire character.
+What your spouse is telling you is simply one thing about you that can become better.

 8.)
 Unfaithfulness

-“Stop depriving one another, except by agreement for a time, so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control.
+”Stop depriving one another, except by agreement for a time, so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control.
+1 Corinthians 7:5″

 Unfortunately, cheating happens in marriage.
 It sucks, and in a perfect world, with perfect people, it wouldn’t happen.
-Cheating shouldn’t happen, no person deserves to feel that type of heartbreak.

 However, for this article, I want to take an unpopular approach.

 I’m not taking this approach simply to be controversial.

 This perspective needs to be addressed.
 I am going to attempt to defend the person cheating.

 Why?